vladofilipovic/universal-optimizer/documentation/source/contribution.rst

     2. Type hints and documentation.

-        - All programming objects (classes, functions, variables, parameters, optional parametres etc.) should be `type-hinted <https://www.infoworld.com/article/3630372/get-started-with-python-type-hints.html>`
+        - All programming objects (classes, functions, variables, parameters, optional parameters etc.) should be `type-hinted <https://www.infoworld.com/article/3630372/get-started-with-python-type-hints.html>`

         - All programming objects (classes, functions, etc.) should be properly documented using the system `Sphinx`, reStructuredText and doc comments within the code.